About legal age in Australia

 In Australia, you’re considered to be an adult when you turn 18 years old.
 But for certain things, the legal age can be younger.

-The information in this article is general in nature, and laws differ from state to state.
+The information in this article is general, and laws differ from state to state.
+Laws also change from time to time.
 So if you have concerns about your child’s legal rights or obligations, it’s always best to:

 Alcohol and other drugs